 Ivakhnenko, the father of Deep Learning: it was able to

 perform credit assignment across hundreds of nonlinear operators or neural layers, by using unsupervised pre-training for a stack of recurrent neural networks (RNN) (deep by nature) as in the figure above.
-(Such RNN are general computers more powerful than normal feedforward NN, and can encode entire sequences of inputs.)
+(RNN architectures were

 One ancient illustrative Deep Learning experiment of 1993 required credit assignment across 1200 time steps, or through 1200 subsequent nonlinear virtual layers.
 The top level code of the initially unsupervised RNN stack, however, got so compact that (previously infeasible) sequence classification through additional supervised learning became possible.